 When Saju and Aasia received five tin sheets at the Gospel for Asia-supported Christmas gift distribution event, joy filled their hearts.
 As they placed the shiny tin sheets on their home, they knew their children and grandchildren would finally have good shelter.
 No longer would heavy rain force them out of their home, spoil their food or make them sick.

 Saju and Aasia saw God’s love in the tin sheets.
 Although they had already started believing in Jesus, the life-protecting gift tangibly showed them how much He cared for them.
-They wanted a deeper relationship with Him.
+They wanted a deeper relationship with Him.“When I received this tin sheet as a Christmas gift, it helped me see God’s love in my life, because God loved me so much that He provided this gift for us,” Saju says.
+“I know that He not only loves us and … gives eternal life, but also meets all our personal needs.”

 This love and generosity also impacted their neighbors, awakening in them a curiosity about Jesus.
 The weekly visits Saju and Aasia received from Pastor Ganesh soon became a prayer meeting in their home.
 Eventually, about 10 people in total gathered under the tin-sheet roof each Wednesday to seek the Lord.